motorcycle destinations

 3.1 Helmet Laws

-Motorcyclists under the age of 18 are required to wear a motorcycle helmet whenever their vehicles are riding on Wyoming’s roads and highways.
-Because motorcycle helmets reliably lower the risk of severe or fatal head injuries, it is recommended that both minors and adults wear them at all times.
+Motorcyclists below 18 years old are required to wear a three-quarter or full-face motorcycle helmet .
+Because motorcycle helmets lower the risk of severe or fatal head injuries, it is recommended that both minors and adults wear them.

 Motorcycle Laws in Wyoming - Best Roads and Destinations